-The Salmon Bothy is a multipurpose venue in the beautiful and picturesque Portsay, a town with a population of about 1,500 which is located on the Moray Firth Coast of North East Scotland, 50 miles North West of Aberdeen and 65 miles East of Inverness.
+The Salmon Bothy is a multipurpose venue in the beautiful and picturesque Portsay.
+It's a great place for any occasion like birthday, wedding or anniversary.
+You can speak with the owner, and they will decorate the place for you.
+One of the options for table decorations, which can be rarely seen in other places, are stunning gold roses.
+The Salmo Bothy is located in a town with a population of about 1,500 which is located on the Moray Firth Coast of North East Scotland, 50 miles North West of Aberdeen and 65 miles East of Inverness.
 Portsay is said to have got the name from Port Saoithe, meaning "saithe harbour", saithe being the fish commonly known in Scotland as coley.

 Close to the harbour, and built in 1834, the Salmon Bothy was sensitively restored in time Scottish Traditional Boat Festival in June 2008.
 Existing cement render was removed using hand tools to minimise vibrations to the stone masonry and replaced with traditional lime harling and subsequent coats of limewash.
 The vaulted chambers on the cobbled ground floor house a small maritime museum focusing on the fascinating story of Portsoy's harbour and its history as a trading, fishing and smuggling port and has been designed to welcome visitors of all ages.